Example OpenAI model. apiVersion: ark.mckinsey.com/v1alpha1 kind: Model metadata: name: default spec: # The 'completion' type is for text completion models. # The 'openai' provider supports any OpenAI specification compatible model, # including OpenAI, Google Gemini (in OpenAI compatibility mode), A

 AWS Bedrock

-apiVersion: ark.mckinsey.com/v1alpha1 kind: Model metadata: name: claude-haiku spec: # The AWS Bedrock model type. type: bedrock model: value: "us.anthropic.claude-3-5-haiku-20241022-v1:0" config: bedrock: # AWS region (optional, uses default) region: value: "us-west-2" # Base URL - optional only needed if the non-default is required. baseUrl: value: "https://aws-bedrock.prod.ai-gateway.quantumblack.com/your-project-id" # Explicit credentials (optional, defaults to IAM role) accessKeyId: valueFrom: secretKeyRef: name: aws-credentials key: access-key-id secretAccessKey: valueFrom: secretKeyRef: name: aws-credentials key: secret-access-key # Session token for temporary credentials or JWT tokens sessionToken: valueFrom: secretKeyRef: name: aws-credentials key: session-token # Custom model ARN (optional) modelArn: value: "arn:aws:bedrock:..." properties: temperature: value: "0.7" max_tokens: value: "4096"
+apiVersion: ark.mckinsey.com/v1alpha1 kind: Model metadata: name: claude-haiku spec: # The AWS Bedrock provider with completion model type. provider: bedrock type: completion model: value: "us.anthropic.claude-3-5-haiku-20241022-v1:0" config: bedrock: # AWS region (optional, uses default) region: value: "us-west-2" # Base URL - optional only needed if the non-default is required. baseUrl: value: "https://aws-bedrock.prod.ai-gateway.quantumblack.com/your-project-id" # Explicit credentials (optional, defaults to IAM role) accessKeyId: valueFrom: secretKeyRef: name: aws-credentials key: access-key-id secretAccessKey: valueFrom: secretKeyRef: name: aws-credentials key: secret-access-key # Session token for temporary credentials or JWT tokens sessionToken: valueFrom: secretKeyRef: name: aws-credentials key: session-token # Custom model ARN (optional) modelArn: value: "arn:aws:bedrock:..." properties: temperature: value: "0.7" max_tokens: value: "4096"

 Google Gemini and Anthropic Models

-Both Google Gemini and Anthropic provide OpenAI-compatible endpoints, allowing you to use their models with the openai type.
-The base URls are:
+Both Google Gemini and Anthropic provide OpenAI-compatible endpoints, allowing you to use their models with the openai provider and completion type.
+The base URLs are:

 • https://generativelanguage.googleapis.com/v1beta/openai for Google Gemini